“Who am I?”

 Do you like who you see in the mirror?

 Identify which areas of your life you are unhappy about.
-Look at what you need to inspect and fix – mentally, emotionally, and physically.
+Look at what you think could be better – mentally, emotionally, and physically.

 Let’s take a page out of Dr. Jordan B. Peterson’s international bestselling book, 12 Rules For Life:

 “Start with yourself.
-Take care with yourself.
-Define who you are.
+Take care of yourself.
 Refine your personality.
 Choose your destination and articulate your Being.”

 The truth is, most of us are programmed to make choices out of fear.
 We instinctively make an easy choice based on anxiety, desire to please, or because we don’t want to put in the effort.